 Cut a little bit off each end, exposing the flesh below.

 Place cut side down on cutting board and trim away the pith and zest (the white and colorful stuff, respectively) by following the contour of the fruit with your sharp knife.

 Cut crosswise into round slices (pop the seeds out if you can) or cut out segments by trimming alongside the inner membranes.

 Nutrition information (per serving)

-(Does not include feta; includes pinch of salt only).
+Note: Does not include feta; includes a pinch of salt only.